 So, it's not a bad idea to consider your goals, your current actions, and your priorities.
 See whether there are any areas where you can give yourself some leeway.
 It's not uncommon that we're too hard on ourselves and this contributes to entrepreneurial burnout.
 And this is especially pronounced with driven individuals who have set themselves an ambitious goal.

 You might find that something as simple as breaking up your business objectives into smaller actionable steps will take some of the pressure off.
+However, if you're already suffering from MDD, you really need to take therapy into consideration.
+Treatments like IV ketamine infusions can be of great help.
 Or, you could try to find ways to give yourself some space to blow off steam through committing a small portion of your time to a personal passion project.
 Even reading a motivational book or listening to a podcast might allow you to take an objective look at your goals and see where you can make improvements to your plans and timeline.

 There's a tendency among entrepreneurs to glorify the hustle culture.
 Advice stating that you should be working anywhere between 60 and 95 hours per week isn't just unsustainable – it's unhealthy.

 In truth, rest is an integral part of both avoiding burnout and working productively.
 So, aim to learn how to rest, not to quit.
 There are several ways you can implement more effective periods of recovery into your day, so find the ones that work best for you.
 Here are a few solid suggestions: